 From a temporal perspective, object detection and tracking are intrinsically dynamic tasks.
-Isolated frame-wise perception is insufficient for ensuring identity consistency, motion continuity, and stable state estimation.
-Temporal modeling allows the system to exploit motion patterns, smooth noisy observations, and associate objects across time under asynchronous data arrival in V2X communication.
-Importantly, cooperative temporal fusion does not require strict inter-agent synchronization; instead, it can flexibly accommodate bounded communication delays while preserving spatiotemporal consistency at the ego vehicle.
+Isolated framewise perception is insufficient for ensuring identity consistency, motion continuity, and stable state estimation.
+Temporal modeling allows the system to exploit motion patterns, smooth noisy observations, and associate objects across time in cases of asynchronous data arrival in V2X communication.
+Importantly, cooperative temporal fusion does not require strict interagent synchronization; instead, bounded communication delays can be flexibly considered while preserving spatiotemporal consistency for the ego vehicle.

-Based on these considerations, this work adopts a multi-view cooperative multimodal fusion paradigm, in which temporally ordered LiDAR and camera observations from the ego vehicle and other V2X agents are jointly modeled.
+On the basis of these considerations, a multiview cooperative multimodal fusion paradigm in which temporally ordered LiDAR and camera observations from an ego vehicle and other V2X agents are jointly modeled is adopted.
 The design explicitly integrates spatial complementarity, modality diversity, and temporal continuity, forming a unified perception framework that addresses the core limitations of single-view, single-modality, and frame-centric approaches.
-This motivation directly guides the architectural choices presented in the following sections.
+This motivation is the basis of the architectural choices presented in Sections~\ref{subsec:model_architecture}--\ref{subsec:e2e_3d_det_and_trk_decoder}.